ReasonMap: Towards Fine-Grained Visual Reasoning from Transit Maps: Introduction

-We conduct comprehensive experiments on $15$ widely-used MLLMs, encompassing base and reasoning models.
+We conduct comprehensive experiments on $16$ widely-used MLLMs, encompassing both base and reasoning models.
 Our results reveal a counterintuitive finding: among open-source models, base variants outperform their reasoning counterparts, whereas the opposite holds for closed-source models.
 Moreover, when only textual inputs are provided, models can still answer some questions based on inner knowledge, but in most cases, their performance noticeably drops.
 This highlights a critical limitation in the current model behavior.
-While some models can leverage prior knowledge and textual cues to solve certain tasks, the tasks (e.g., fine-grained visual reasoning tasks) requiring genuine visual understanding still necessitate effective integration of multimodal information for robust reasoning.
+While some models can leverage prior knowledge and textual cues to solve certain tasks, fine-grained visual reasoning tasks requiring genuine understanding still necessitate effective integration of multimodal information for robust reasoning.

+We further establish a training baseline with Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath}.
+Guided by our evaluation framework, we design two reward components (\textit{i.e.}, accuracy reward and format reward) as reinforcement signals to optimize model behavior during training.
+Under a cross-city setting, where training and test maps are completely disjoint, the reinforcement fine-tuning consistently improves performance across models of different scales.

-Our main contributions are summarized as follows: \begin{itemize} \item We develop an extensible, semi-automated pipeline for dataset construction, facilitating scalable expansion to additional maps and cities.
-Using this pipeline, \dataset is constructed to evaluate fine-grained visual reasoning capabilities in MLLMs. \item We propose a structured two-level evaluation framework that separately quantifies answer correctness and quality using accuracy and the proposed map score, respectively, enabling fine-grained answer assessment. \item A comprehensive benchmarking study is conducted across $15$ MLLMs, providing insights into model performance, robustness, and the interplay between visual and textual cues, thereby informing future research on multimodal reasoning. \end{itemize}
+Our main contributions are summarized as follows: (1) We develop an extensible, semi-automated pipeline for dataset construction, facilitating scalable expansion to additional maps and cities ; (2) We propose a structured two-level evaluation framework that separately quantifies answer correctness and quality using accuracy and the proposed map score, respectively, enabling fine-grained answer assessment; (3) A comprehensive benchmarking study is conducted across $16$ MLLMs, providing insights into model performance, robustness, and the interplay between visual and textual cues, thereby informing future research on visual reasoning; and (4) We establish a training baseline with reinforcement fine-tuning as a reference for future research.